thatintrovertdeveloper/simple-stat-counter/README.md

-# SimpleStatCounter
+# Simple Stat Counter

-SimpleStatCounter is a JavaScript class that enables smooth numeric counting animations for elements when they enter the viewport.
+Simple Stat Counter is a JavaScript class that enables smooth numeric counting animations for elements when they enter the viewport.
 It utilizes the Intersection Observer API to trigger these animations.

 ## Features